 Low Testosterone

 What is low testosterone?
 Men who have low testosterone do not make enough of the male hormone called testosterone.
-This hormone allows men to produce sperm and to develop and keep normal physical male traits.
+This hormone allows men to develop and keep physical male traits.
+It's also one of the hormones needed for sperm production.
 Low testosterone is also called testosterone deficiency or hypogonadism.
-Low testosterone can lead to problems...
+Low...

 DHEA-S Test